solana-labs/solana/docs/src/cli/deploy-a-program.md

 solana program deploy --buffer <KEYPAIR_PATH> <PROGRAM_FILEPATH>
 ```

-### Closing buffer accounts and reclaiming their lamports
+### Closing buffer accounts and reclaiming their lamports {#closing-buffer-accounts-and-reclaiming-their-lamports}

 If deployment fails there will be a left over buffer account that holds
 lamports.
 The buffer account can either be used to [resume a